kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 values which minimize the objective function.
 Then, either it stops and returns a result because it found these *best-fit* parameters, or it stops because it met one of the stop criteria in *kmpfit* (see next section).
-Without these criteria, a fit that is not converging would never stop.
+Without these criteria, a fit procedure that is not converging would never stop.

 Later we will discuss a familiar example for astronomy when we find best-fit parameters for a Gaussian to find the characteristics of a profile like